LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: MMDS Dataset Construction

-\paragraph{Policy Relaxation.} To enhance the model's adaptability and robustness under different policy configurations, we designed a policy relaxation mechanism for samples classified as unsafe.
-Specifically, we remove all potentially violating policy dimensions from the model input prompts and relabel the corresponding role's safety label from \texttt{Unsafe} to \texttt{Safe}.
-The core objective of this approach is to ensure that the model focuses exclusively on the predefined policy dimensions during inference.
+\textbf{Policy Relaxation.} Since different application scenarios or platforms may adopt different strictness levels for content moderation, we further design a policy relaxation mechanism to improve the model’s adaptability and robustness under varying policy configurations.
+Specifically, we sample a subset of examples originally labeled \texttt{Unsafe} and manually remove all potentially violated policy dimensions from both the user and assistant sides in the predefined policy configuration.
+We then relabel both sides’ safety rating from \texttt{Unsafe} to \texttt{Safe} and set their policy dimensions to \texttt{NA: None applying}.
+Under this relaxed configuration, the dialogue is treated as compliant for both the user and the assistant, and the main objective is to ensure that, when performing content moderation, the model focuses only on the policy dimensions that are currently active.

-Furthermore, to mitigate the memorization bias that models may develop toward fixed input patterns during training, we randomized the ordering of policy dimensions across all samples.
-Notably, the policy relaxation mechanism is not used in isolation but operates synergistically with perspective masking and safety rewrite data augmentation strategies to collectively establish a more robust and flexible training paradigm.
+It is worth noting that policy relaxation is used not only in isolation but also in combination with perspective masking and safety rewrite, further improving the model’s robustness and flexibility under different policy setups.
+In addition, to reduce the model’s positional bias towards a fixed ordering of policy dimensions in the prompt and to avoid overfitting to a particular permutation, we randomly shuffle the order of policy dimensions for all samples before feeding them into the model during training and evaluation.

-\subsection{Rationale Generation}
+\subsubsection{Rationale Generation}

-While safety ratings and policy dimensions constitute the core annotations for multimodal multi-turn content safety assessment, they only provide conclusive signals and lack systematic analysis and explainability of the overall context.
-Multimodal multi-turn dialogue safety moderation is inherently a high-order reasoning task that requires not only identifying users' potential implicit malicious intent but also performing integrative understanding and consistency judgment across conversational turns.
-Simultaneously, comprehensive understanding of assistant response contexts is essential for reliable safety evaluation.
-To address this, we introduce explainable annotations (rationales) at the data level to compensate for the deficiencies in explainability and evidential adequacy inherent in pure label supervision.

-Drawing inspiration from and extending the approach of Llava Guard~\citep{helff2024llavaguard} , we propose a role-decoupled dual-channel rationale generation mechanism.
-This mechanism generates independent explanations for the historical contexts of both user and assistant sides, clearly articulating the specific reasons why the respective content is classified as \texttt{Safe} or \texttt{Unsafe}.
-Particularly, when classified as unsafe, the rationale provides detailed elaboration on the violated policy dimensions and their specific violation points.
-Furthermore, we strictly adhere to an evidence-driven paradigm: regardless of the final classification result, rationales must provide key evidence supporting the classification to ensure decision traceability and verifiability.
-This approach enables the model to learn the rigorous reasoning process underlying safety assessment.

-To obtain high-quality rationale data, we meticulously designed targeted prompt templates that explicitly inject prior constraints related to safety ratings and policy dimensions, and invoke GPT-5-mini to generate explanatory text.
-This design ensures annotation consistency while significantly enhancing sample granularity and explainability.